12 of My Favorite Amazing European Cities

 Paris, France

-And it really is my favorite city so far.
+It really is my favorite city — at least so far.

 I love walking around it.